-A man has been found guilty of espousing terrorist propaganda after carrying the coffin of a member of the outlawed Kurdistan Workers’ Party, or PKK, who was killed during a clash with security forces.
-A higher court has also requested the man be tried for committing a crime for the PKK.
+DİYARBAKIR - A man is found guilty of espousing terrorist propaganda after carrying the coffin of a member of the outlawed Kurdistan Workers’ Party who was killed in a clash with security forces on March 24, 2006, once again bringing into focus a 2005 amendment to the the Turkish Penal Code, which expanded the scope of the anti-terror law.

 The PKK member was among the 14 killed on March 24, 2006, during a clash in the eastern province of Bingöl.
 During a mass funeral for several of the PKK members in the southeastern province of Diyarbakır on March 28, scuffles broke out between protesters and police that lasted four days.